stephanieatte/webhook-dispatcher-pipeline-example/README.md

 ## How it works

-Use **one dispatcher pipeline** as the single point of contact with GitHub, and fan out to as many downstream pipelines as needed:
+Use **one dispatcher pipeline** as the single point of contact with GitHub, and fan out to as many downstream pipelines as needed.
+Only the dispatcher consumes a webhook slot, so the webhook limit no longer scales with pipeline count.
+There are two options to do the diffing and routing that decides which pipelines to trigger, and this repo includes both.

 ```
 GitHub push/PR